 Hard money loans offer flexible financing at a steep cost

-Always consult with an attorney and an accountant before accepting a loan.
+Always consult an attorney and an accountant before accepting a loan.
 Maintaining relationships with knowledgeable professionals can help you protect your business from costly mistakes that could even result in closure.
 Never sign a loan agreement without the advice of these professionals and a clear-cut plan to pay back any borrowed money.